juanmcasillas/voicebuttons/README.md

 # VoiceButtons

 Map joystick buttons to voice messages, using the text-to-speech api of windows 10.
 Create a talk-able interface to say what you want when pushes Joystick Buttons.
 Started to map BL-Radio mode buttons, but ended to map DCS planes radio configurations, using LUA.
-The socket is a *broadcast UDP socket* with Address: `127.0.0.1` and port `64998`
+The socket is a *broadcast UDP socket* with Address: `127.0.0.1` and port `64998`.
+This tool has been developed to work with [BL-Radio](https://github.com/juanmcasillas/BLButtons/blob/master/RADIO.md) a custom-made gamepad to interface with DCS radios.

 ## Required modules: